Abdulkarim9/Python-File-Organizer/README.md

 if you don't you can download from this link https://www.python.org/downloads/

-after downloading the script you can directly run it in the command line by typing th following command
+after downloading the script you can directly run it in the command line by typing the following command
 ```bash
 python file_manager.pyw
 ```